 For thicker teriyaki sauce we use a little cornstarch and water mixture.
 If you prefer not to thicken without cornstarch, try using the same amounts and method using all-purpose flour (regular or gluten-free),

-My honey teriyaki sauce recipe is not vegan, since it contains honey, however; swap out the honey for agave (or other preferred sweetener).
-I do not recommend maple syrup necessarily as the flavor may overpowerr the sauce slightly, but if that doesn’t bother you, go for it!
+My honey teriyaki sauce recipe is not vegan since it contains honey, however, swap out the honey for agave (or other preferred sweetener).
+I do not recommend maple syrup necessarily as the flavor may overpower the sauce slightly, but if that doesn’t bother you, go for it!

 Yes, you can make a delicious teriyaki sauce without soy sauce.
-Try using Bragg’s liquid amino’s or Coconut Amino’s, I’ve made this honey teriyaki sauce recipe several times using Bragg’s and it is just as delicious!
+Try using Bragg’s liquid amino’s or Coconut Amino’s.
+I’ve made this honey teriyaki sauce recipe numerous times using Bragg’s, and it is just as delicious!

-If you use a traditional soy sauce, then yes, teriyaki sauce has gluten since regular soy sauce contains gluten.
-Easily replace with Bragg’s liquid amino’s or coconut amino’s and achieve the same great taste without gluten.
+If you use a traditional soy sauce, teriyaki sauce has gluten since regular soy sauce contains gluten.
+Easily replace with GF Tamari, Bragg’s liquid amino’s or coconut amino’s and achieve the same great taste without gluten.

 Buttermilk Ranch Dressing